mixpanel/docs/docs/Platform/Advanced/Custom-Properties.md

 ## Custom Bucketing

-Use custom properties to create arbitrary ranges of your numerical properties.
-This is applicable when you want to create age groups from age, income classes from salary, and other numeric property transformations relevant to your business.
+You can use custom properties to create arbitrary buckets out of your numerical properties, for example creating age groups from age, or income brackets from salary.

-For example:
+Note: you can do this without creating a custom property as well, using [Custom Buckets](doc:other-advanced-features#custom-buckets).
+Custom Properties enables you to save and share this bucketing with the rest of your team.

-If you have a property for “Days since registration” and you want to bucket the users into “Months since registration” (0-1 months: X users, 1-6 months: Y users, 6+ months: Z users), you can use custom properties.
+For example, if you have a property for “Days since registration” and you want to bucket the users into “Months since registration” (0-1 months: X users, 1-6 months: Y users, 6+ months: Z users), you can use custom properties.

-Take the property of “Days since registration” and create a new property called “Months since registration" with this transformation:

-Ifs( A/30 <= 1, "0-1 months", A/30 <=6, "1-6 months", A/30 >6, "More than 6 months" )

-where each instance of "A" is replaced with the property "Days Since Registration".

 ![https://help.mixpanel.com/hc/article_attachments/360053124672/mceclip0.png](https://help.mixpanel.com/hc/article_attachments/360053124672/mceclip0.png)